jevermeister/3d-printer-mods/btt-rumba32-mount-tunnel/README.md

-# BTT Rumba32 5015 Cooling Tunnel
+# BTT Rumba32 DIN Mount and 5015 Cooling Tunnel
 You will need

 * 4x M3 Brass heatstake inserts - short M3x5x4 (2x to mount the 5015 fan and 2x to mount the cooling tunnel itself)